Proof of Sun's conjectures on hyperbolic cosine series via the Eisenstein--Lambert method: Introduction

+Thus the desired series is reduced to one linear combination of \(E_4\) and one linear combination of \(E_2\) at the three points \(i/2\), \(i\), and \(2i\).
+The \(E_4\)-combination vanishes by the same level-four Eisenstein identity, while the \(E_2\)-combination is evaluated by the quasimodular transformation formula for \(E_2\).
+For related background on Ramanujan-type elliptic-function evaluations and theta-function methods, see \cite{Berndt2016,Cooper2017}.

 The paper is organized as follows.
-In Section~\ref{sec:def} we collect the required facts about Eisenstein series and Jacobi theta functions, rewrite the hyperbolic sums as Lambert series, and evaluate the relevant modular quantities at \(i\), \(2i\), and \(i/2\).
-In Section~\ref{sec:ini} we prove the initial cases \(m=0,1,2,3\) of Theorem~\ref{thm:main} by two different methods and Theorem~\ref{thm:squared}.
-In Section~\ref{sec:last} we prove Theorem~\ref{thm:main} in full generality by a parity decomposition of the lattice defining the classical Eisenstein series \(G_k\).
+In Section~\ref{sec:def} we recall the needed facts about Lambert series, Eisenstein series, and the transformation formula for \(E_2\), and we prove the level-four Lambert identity.
+In Section~\ref{sec:ini} we prove Theorem~\ref{thm:squared} and the exceptional cases \(m=0,1\) of Theorem~\ref{thm:main}.
+In Section~\ref{sec:last} we prove the vanishing \(S_m=0\) for all \(m>1\).
+In Section~\ref{sec:more} we record a general reduction for higher reciprocal kernels, a cubic companion identity, and a short alternative verification of the low-weight cases \(m=0,1,2,3\).
+The case \(m=0\) follows from Xu and Zhao's identity~\cite[(101)]{XuZhao-2022}, while the cases \(m=1,2,3\) follow from their explicit formulas in Corollary~2, together with the quadratic transformation~\cite[(30)]{XuZhao-2022}.

+Old (with longer proofs) version of the text is kept here as the arxiv version, see Section~\ref{sec:defo}.